fermmm/simple-validator-react/README.md

 This is a visual implementation of simple-validator for React.
 It's a component that wraps ```<input>``` native tag adding the error message, problem underline and autocorrect.

-The ```<input>``` tag can be replaced with the input component from your favorite UI library changing that line in the file InputWrapper.jsx
+The ```<input>``` tag can be replaced with the input component from your favorite UI library.

+There is an example using Material UI TextField.

 ## Getting started